julian-siebert/potato/README.md

 Now we can use following code in our program to run this script.

+> **Note**
-**NOTE:** You cannot interact with other script classes.
+> You cannot interact with other script classes.
 Every script has its own ClassLoader, so it's impossible to use it anyway.
-Only classes of the ClassLoader that creates the instance of the Potato class is accessible by script.
+> Only classes of the ClassLoader that creates the instance of the Potato class is accessible by script.

 Following shows an example: